 Norway – Epcot Attractions

 When entering Norway from Mexico, one of the first things you’ll see is a large, wooden church.
 Inside the Stave Church Gallery, guests can explore an exhibit on the fantastical myths and legendary gods of the Vikings.
 The main event, however, is Frozen Ever After, another dark boat ride.
 This time, you’ll be exploring the wintery wonderland of Arendelle and Frozen.
 In other words, this ride is incredibly popular.
-Mostly slow, this one does have a couple small drops; so, even though your little ones will like it, the older kids will like it too.
+Mostly slow, this one does have a couple of small drops; so, even though your little ones will like it, the older kids will like it too.
 You can also Meet Anna and Elsa at the family’s summer home, Royal Sommerhus.
 Kids, or kids at heart, can enjoy the Kidcot Fun Stop tucked in The Fjording and Puffin’s Roost.

 Norway – Epcot Drinks & Dining